barbazul/1kfa/mod_guide_gm.md

 ## The Core Game Loop

-Deckahedron World has 2 main types of activities, "downtime" activities, and "adventure" activities.
+1kFA has 2 main types of activities, "downtime" activities, and "adventure" activities.
 The game transitions from downtime to adventure and back again to downtime, repeating in a "loop".